IBM/rhm-crunchydb-operator-install-steps/README.md

 1. Use the new namespace where you installed the Crunchy Postgres operator.

 1. Run the following command in your command line interface (CLI).
-Once it runs successfully, check the logs and be sure there are no errors in the Ansible script. <!--EM: Do they have to have Ansible installed?-->.
+Once it runs successfully, check the logs and be sure there are no errors in the Ansible logs.
 Wait for the pod state to change to Complete.

     ```oc create -f postgres-operator.yml```